-Ironically ice dams are often responsible for one of the most beautiful and iconoclastic of all winter images: glistening, crystal-clear icicles hanging from gutters and eaves.
-Heck, even I marvel at the delicate beauty of icicles, but only when they’re hanging off someone else’s house.
+Ironically, ice dams are often responsible for one of the most beautiful and iconoclastic of all winter images: glistening, crystal-clear icicles hanging from gutters and eaves.

 Here’s a brief explanation of how ice dams typically form: It all starts with a roof blanketed in snow.
 The snow layer that is sitting directly on the roof begins to melt, and water runs down the roof underneath the snow.
 When the water hits the overhanging eave of the house, it begins to freeze.
 Some water often drains into the gutter, where it freezes as well.